+According to our latest forecasts, the growth rate of the Greek economy in 2024 is expected to stand at 2.2%, to accelerate in 2025 to 2.5% and to decline slightly to 2.3% in 2026.
+Investment, private consumption and exports will continue to be the key drivers of the economy in the coming years.
+The contribution of public consumption is expected to be marginally negative, while the external sector will be marginally negative due to the high degree of dependence of the Greek economy on imports.

-- In 2024, the Greek economy will maintain its strong growth momentum.
-This momentum is expected to remain in the coming years, thanks to investment, private consumption and exports. - Private consumption will grow on average by 1.9 % over the projection horizon supported by a strengthening of households' real disposable income, as employment continues to recover, nominal wages grow notably and inflation declines. - Investment is expected to continue to increase at a high rate, on average by 8.5% p.a. over the projection horizon, largely supported by European resources.
+Private consumption will grow on average by 1.9% over the projection horizon supported by a strengthening of households' real disposable income, as employment continues to recover, wages are expected to grow and inflation declines.

+Investment is expected to continue to increase at a high rate, on average by 8.5% over the projection horizon, largely supported by available European resources.
 These resources, combined with high liquidity in the banking sector, are expected to attract additional private capital.
-The high growth rates of investment also reflect an improvement in the economic climate, particularly after receiving the investment grade, and the significant underinvestment of the last decade. - Total exports of goods and services are expected to continue to grow on average by 3.8% p.a. in the coming years.
-However, the contribution of the external sector to GDP will be marginally negative in the coming years due to the strong investment activity that would increase imports. - Unemployment is estimated to stand at 10.4% in 2024, while it will continue to de-escalate rapidly and reach 8.7% in 2026, reflecting the ongoing recovery in economic activity in the coming years.
-Nominal compensation per employee will increase at a rate slightly over 5% per year because of the tightening of the labour market and as it is indicated by recent collective labour agreements. - HICP inflation will decline significantly over the next two years.
-In 2024, its drop reflects the sharp decline in energy commodity prices and the de-escalation of food inflation.
-By the end of the projection horizon, inflation will converge towards 2% but will remain above it.
-Services inflation is expected to be the most persistent component, reflecting expected notable increases in wages. - The risks surrounding the growth projections are mainly downward and relate to (a) a worsening of the economic climate and weaker external demand from the eurozone and the rest of the world (b) a deterioration of the geopolitical situation in Ukraine and the Middle East (c) a lower than expected rate of absorption and utilisation of the Recovery and Resilience Facility funds, (d) natural disasters linked to the climate crisis, (e) an intensifying tightness in the labour market and (f) a delay in implementing reforms that would slow down the process of enhancing productivity.
-The economy will be positively affected if tourism revenues again exceed expectations.
+The high growth rates of investment also reflect an improvement in the economic climate, particularly after Greece's upgrade to the investment grade, and the significant underinvestment of the last decade.

+Total exports of goods and services are expected to continue to grow on average by 3.8% in the coming years.
+Exports of goods are expected to increase by 4.8% throughout the projection, in line with external demand, while exports of services are also projected to continue to grow but at a slightly lower rate at 2.6%, supported by tourism and shipping.
+However, the contribution of the external sector to GDP will be marginally negative in the coming years due to the strong investment activity that is expected to increase imports.

+The unemployment rate is projected to stand at 10.5% in 2024 and will continue to de-escalate rapidly and reach 8.7% in 2026.
+Compensation per employee will increase at a rate of around 5% per year, mainly due to the tightening of the labour market.
+Labour productivity is expected to grow at a lower rate than compensation per employee, putting upward pressure on ULC growth.

+Inflation, based on the Harmonised Index of Consumer Prices (HICP), will decline significantly over the next two years.
+In 2024, it is expected to stand at 3.0%, down from 4.2% in 2023, reflecting the sharp decline in energy commodity prices and the de-escalation of food inflation.
+By the end of the projection horizon inflation will converge towards the European Central Bank's target but will remain above it.

+The risks surrounding the growth projections are mainly downward and related with (a) any deterioration of the geopolitical crisis in Ukraine and the Middle East and the resulting impact on the international economic environment, (b) a lower than expected rate of absorption and utilisation of the Recovery and Resilience Facility funds, (c) potential natural disasters linked to the effects of the climate crisis, (d) the intensifying tightness in the labour market and (e) the delay in implementing reforms that would slow down the process of enhancing the productivity of the economy and the competitiveness of enterprises.
+The Greek economy will be positively affected if tourism revenues again exceed expectations.